sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 **What this does _not_ look like:**

-- Not every Code Insights feature will be "instant" – our developer audience understands the complexity of the tool and forgives some amount of loading/processing time
+- Not every Code Insights feature will complete instantly – our developer audience understands the complexity of the tool and forgives some amount of loading/processing time

 ### Code Insights builds on top of Sourcegraph's other features

 Users do not need to learn a new query language or format to use Code Insights.
-Nor will Code Insights introduce features that function differently than those "same" features in other areas of the product, confusing users.
+Nor will Code Insights introduce features that function differently than those same features in other areas of the product, confusing users.
 Code Insights is built atop Sourcegraph Search and will build with Sourcegraph's other features rather than implement its own versions of any functionality.

 **What this looks like:**